spm/spm/README.md

 # SPM

-Statistical Parametric Mapping refers to the construction and assessment of spatially extended statistical process used to test hypotheses about functional imaging data.
-These ideas have been instantiated in software that is called SPM.
+Statistical Parametric Mapping is the construction and assessment of spatially extended statistical processes used to test hypotheses about functional imaging data.
+These ideas have been instantiated in a free and open source software that is called SPM.

 The SPM software package has been designed for the analysis of brain imaging data sequences.
 The sequences can be a series of images from different cohorts, or time-series from the same subject.
 The current release is designed for the analysis of fMRI, PET, SPECT, EEG and MEG.

-Please refer to this version as "**SPM12**" in papers and communications.

-SPM was written to organise and interpret our data (at The Wellcome Centre for Human Neuroimaging).
-The distributed version is the same as that we use ourselves.

 SPM is made freely available to the [neuro]imaging community, to promote collaboration and a common analysis scheme across laboratories.